St. Anthony Hall House

-St. Anthony Hall House is a historic fraternity house located in the University City neighborhood of Philadelphia, Pennsylvania.
+St. Anthony Hall House is a historic fraternity house located in the University City, Philadelphia neighborhood.
 It is the Delta chapter house for the social and literary Fraternity of Delta Psi (also known as St. Anthony Hall) for the University of Pennsylvania.
 It was added to the National Register of Historic Places in 2005.

 History

 In 1907, the Delta Alumni Association (St. Anthony Club of Philadelphia) decided it needed more room at the 1889 building at 22nd Street that it had been sharing with the undergraduate chapter of the fraternity.
-They acquired a property at 3637 Locust Walk and commissioned the Philadelphia architectural firm of Cope & Stewardson to design a new undergraduate chapter house.
+They acquired a property at 3637 Locust Walk and commissioned the Philadelphia architectural firm of Cope and Stewardson to design a new undergraduate chapter house.
 Cope and Stewardson had previously designed numerous structures on the University of Pennsylvania campus, and their plan for this building matches the others in style and materials.

 This building was purpose-built to house the student members of the fraternity.
 Its construction started in 1907 and continued into 1908.
 The fraternity moved into its new chapter house in the summer of 1909.
 The fraternity house was described and pictured in George E. Nitzsche's 1918 book University of Pennsylvania: Its History, Traditions, Buildings and Memorials: Also a Brief Guide to Philadelphia.

 In 2002, the architectural firm of Cope and Lippincott oversaw a restoration of the building which is still owned privately by the fraternity.
 At this time. repairs were made to the windows, including the leaded glazing and the pully systems.
 Structural repairs were also made to the first–floor pantry.
 In 2005, the St. Anthony Hall House was added to the National Register of Historic Places.